cerb/cerb.github.io/_docs/getting_started/quick-start.md

 This _abstraction_[^abstraction] provides many conveniences and efficiencies for collaboration.
 Work can quickly and effortlessly be assigned to an appropriate group as a whole, without first having to figure out which specific worker is both responsible for it and available to handle it.
 An inquiry about buying one of your products can be assigned to the Sales group, and an existing customer with a technical question could be assigned to the Support group.

 Groups are designed to be _autonomous_[^autonomy].
 One or more **managers** can configure the group without requiring an administrator.
-Aside from work, group members may also collectively share access to resources like Virtual Attendants, snippets, and custom fieldsets.
+Aside from work, group members may also collectively share access to resources like bots, snippets, and custom fieldsets.

 The units of work assigned to a group are organized into any number of **buckets**, which can be thought of like folders of related messages in a traditional email reader.
 Every group has a default **inbox** bucket to collect new assignments.
 From there, new work is manually or automatically sorted into the appropriate buckets.